 TAMPA, FL (PRWEB) August 03, 2012

-AACSB International (AACSB), recently graduated a group of Western business executives from the AACSB Bridge Program, who are ready to transfer their expertise and real-world knowledge to the next generation of business leaders.
+AACSB International (AACSB), recently graduated a group of Midwestern business executives from the AACSB Bridge Program, who are ready to transfer their expertise and real-world knowledge to the next generation of business leaders.

-On June 8, 2012, Renee Scudder, Christopher Vanover, Jay Waddell, and Douglas Wride graduated from the AACSB Bridge Program, hosted by The Ohio State University, Fisher College of Business.
+On June 8, 2012, William Burtch, Curtis L. Dean, and Terri R. Livingston graduated from the AACSB Bridge Program, hosted by The Ohio State University, Fisher College of Business.

 In today’s climate, academia faces the challenge of finding qualified professionals with the valuable insights students need to understand the rapidly changing business environment—and AACSB successfully bridges this gap.